NayanjyotiKumar/Cyber-Security-Projects/README.md

 # Cyber Security Projects
-Collection of Cyber Secuirty Projects wriiten in Python Script
+Collection of Cyber Security Projects written in Python Script

 ## DISCLAIMER
 This project is intended for educational purposes only.
 Unauthorized access to networks or manipulation of network traffic without consent is illegal and unethical.